GCuser99/SolverWrapper/README.md

     Dim ws As Worksheet

     Set ws = ThisWorkbook.Worksheets("Engineering Design")

-    Problem.Initialize ws
+    'initialize the problem by passing a reference to the worksheet of interest Problem.Initialize ws

-    Problem.Objective.Define "G15", slvTargetValue, 0.09
+    'define the objective cell to be optimized Problem.Objective.Define "G15", slvTargetValue, 0.09

+    'define and initialize the decision cell(s)
     Problem.DecisionVars.Add "G12"
     Problem.DecisionVars.Initialize 100

+    'set the solver engine to use
     Problem.Solver.Method = slvGRG_Nonlinear

+    'set some solver options
     Problem.Solver.Options.AssumeNonNeg = True
     Problem.Solver.Options.RandomSeed = 7

     Problem.Solver.SaveAllTrialSolutions = True

+    'solve the problem
     Problem.SolveIt

     'leave no trace of SolverWrapper (hidden Solver names) behind Problem.CleanUp

+    'save to the worksheet all valid solutions
     If Problem.Solver.SaveAllTrialSolutions Then
         ws.Range("o1:az10000").ClearContents
         Problem.SaveSolutionsToRange ws.Range("o1"), keepOnlyValid:=True